COMPSCI331-2022/week03lab-servlet/README.md

 In developing a client-tracking mechanism, you should use HTTP cookies.
 The first time a client sends a request to the Web service, it won't have a cookie - in which case the service should generate one and return it in the HTTP response corresponding to the request.
 On all subsequent invocations, the HTTP request message should contain the cookie, thereby identifying the client that made the request.
 In a Web service that stores data for clients in a database, the cookie value could be used to retrieve data associated with the requesting client (more on the use of databases for persistence later).

-##### Github Classroom
+##### Submission via Github Classroom
-After you finish all exercises and push the code to the repository on Github, Please check if the execution of `Github classroom workflow` runs successfully without any test fails.
+The submission for this lab will follow the same final step as Week02Lab, which means you will be creating a **"submission"** branch and push your final code to that branch for submission.
+Note that as for Week02Lab this must be done once you are fully satisfied with your code and have successfully tested your code locally.
+Again, only 3 attempts for pushing to "submission" branch are allowed.
+Except for this, there are no other rules for how you manage your braching for this lab.
+After you finish all exercises and push the code to the repository on Github, please check if the execution of `Github classroom workflow` runs successfully without any test fails.

 #### Suggestions and resources
 In developing class `ConcertResource`, you should read the JAX-RS API Javadoc, in particular for: